genemine/iread/README.md

 The source codes are tested and work on both MacOS and Linux operating system.
 They are freely available for non-commercial use.<br>
 * **Updates**<br>
-Updates are re-designed using the 'releases' functionality.
+Previous manual updates are re-designed using the 'releases' functionality.

 * **Independent intron annotation(input files of iREAD)**